AdrianMarotzke/SNTRUP_on_FPGA/README.md

 This is a constant-time hardware implementation of round 3 Streamlined NTRU Prime.
 This is the code from the paper https://eprint.iacr.org/2021/1444.

-The following table contains the performance numbers for the parameter sntrup761, on a Xilinx Zynq Ultrascale +:
+The following table contains the performance numbers for the parameter sntrup761, on a Xilinx Zynq Ultrascale+:
 | Design     | Module  | Slices  | LUT     | FF      | BRAM | DSP | Freq MHz| Cycles | Time     |
 |------------|---------|--------:|--------:|--------:|-----:|----:|--------:|-------:|---------:|
 | High speed | Key Gen | 6,038   | 37,813  | 25,368  | 33   | 23  | 285     | 64,026 | 224.7 us |